The Different Types of Japanese Tea Ceremony, but here's a little recap:

-It is the counterpart of usucha “thin tea”, which more people are familiar with when it comes to drinking matcha.
-Koicha, on the other hand, is reserved only for tea ceremonies and exclusively top grade ceremonial matcha is used for its preparation.
+When it comes to drinking matcha, more are familiar with usucha, thin tea.
+Koicha, on the other hand, is reserved only for the Japanese tea ceremony and exclusively top grade ceremonial matcha is used for its preparation.

 Koicha might, in fact, be the thickest tea you will ever drink.
 Only about 50 ml koicha is prepared and the consistency is like a thick syrup more so than tea (without the favored froth of usucha).